Ali al-Rida: Reactions

-Tenure as heir apparent (817-818 CE)
+Tenure as heir apparent

 Al-Rida was given a high status at the court of al-Mamun.
 While the caliph evidently desired that al-Rida should immediately engage in all official ceremonies, the latter is reported to have refrained, stipulating that he would not participate in government affairs.
 Al-Rida was given his own police force and guard, as well as a chamberlain and a secretary.
 The caliph is said to have relied on the judgment of al-Rida in religious questions and arranged for debates between him and scholars of Islam and other faiths.
 According to Rizvi, however, these religious disputations seem to have been designed as set pieces to embarrass al-Rida.
-Their accounts were later recorded by Ibn Babuwayh in his Uyun akhbar al-Rida.
+Their accounts were later recorded by Ibn Babawayh in his Uyun akhbar al-Rida.

-Return to Baghdad (818 CE)
+Return to Baghdad

 The seriousness of the civil unrest in Iraq was apparently kept hidden from al-Mamun by his vizier until 818, and it was al-Rida who urged the caliph to return to Baghdad and restore peace.
 Al-Rida's assessment was supported by several army chiefs and al-Mamun thus left Khorasan in 818.
 Before their return, his vizier offered his resignation, pointing out the hatred of the Abbasids in Baghdad for him personally, and requested the caliph to leave him as governor in Khorasan.
 Al-Mamun instead assured the vizier of his unrestricted support and published a letter to this effect throughout the empire.
 However, six months later in Sha'ban 202 (February 818), the vizier was assassinated in Sarakhs by several army officers as he accompanied al-Mamun back to Baghdad.
 Those responsible were soon executed, but not before declaring that they had been acting on the orders of the caliph.
 Henceforth, al-Mamun governed with the help of counsellors on whom he did not confer the title of vizier.